 Divisional Board of Daimler Trucks

-Member of the Board of Management of Daimler AG, responsible for Daimler Trucks & Buses
+Chairman of the Board of Management of Daimler AG and Head of Mercedes-Benz Cars and since February 10, 2017 interim Head of Daimler Trucks & Buses

 Stefan E. Buchner